 The 2025-2026 season produced a peak in the typical range and ended without notable inventory stress.
 Going into the off-season, US propane inventory is rebuilding on normal seasonal pattern.
 The EIA Short-Term Energy Outlook (STEO) is the official EIA forecast for the 2026-2027 winter; our forecast page quotes it verbatim with the issue date.

-For homeowners on will-call pricing, the lesson from the 2025-2026 season is that the inventory-and-demand pattern was largely textbook.
-A summer fill in July or August would have captured the season's low retail price; a fall fill in October captured a price close to the season average; a January fill captured the peak.
+For homeowners on will-call pricing, the lesson from the 2025-2026 season is that the inventory-and-demand pattern was unusually gentle but directionally textbook.
+A summer fill in July or August would have captured the season's low retail price; a fall fill in October captured a price about 25 cents below the season high; and anyone filling from mid-February onward paid the season's highest prices, because this season never faded into the survey close.
 Our summer page covers off-season buying.

 Related